View Thomas Sonnenfeld's Obituary on ArgusLeader.com and share memories

 Thomas Sonnenfeld

-Sioux Falls - Thomas Sonnenfeld, 77, of Sioux Falls, SD, passed away on Friday, October 25, 2019, at Riverview Healthcare in Flandreau, SD.
+Sioux Falls - Thomas Sonnenfeld, 77, of Sioux Falls, SD, passed away on Friday, October 25, 2019, after a battle with bladder cancer, at Riverview Healthcare in Flandreau, SD.

 Tom was born on December 29, 1941, to Melvin and Verna (Herrboldt) in Hosmer, SD.
 At an early age the family moved to Aberdeen, SD, then to Philip, SD, where he graduated from Philip High School in 1959.
 He attended Northern State University where he earned a Bachelor of Science Degree.
 He later earned his Master's Degree from the University of South Dakota.